 This was also an era rich in great thinkers and personalities: Founding fathers of western philosophy and science like

 Pythagoras of Samos, Heraklit of Ephesus, Thales or the geographer Hekataios of Milet lived side by side with tyrants such as Phalaris of Akragas or Polykrates of Samos.

 A world that was transmitted to us especially by the timeless works of Herodotus of Halicarnassus, the father of history.

 When making this map my goal was to bring this long gone world back to live, create a map that is much more atmospheric than the first edition of my Roman Empire map.
 I wanted to cover every bit of geographic information found in Herodotus books, supplemented by other ancient sources and the latest modern research.
 So far I am not entirely happy with the result and plan to revisit this map sometime in future.

 My passion for Roman history resulted in the detailed Etruria and Latium Vetus ancillary map, which was republished as a separate post card sometime later.
+BY now it is also available on the backside of the World of Ancient Rome double sided posters.
 The ancillary map is solely devoted to Rome's sphere of influence in the final years of the 6th century BCE.
 For the first time Rome did take control of old Latium (Latium Vetus) in its entirety, as well as the southern coastal strip down to Terracina.
 This first "Roman Empire" was only short lived.
 In the first decades of the 5th century the south, including Antium and Velitrae were occupied by the Volscii, while the Latins in the east were pressed hard by the Aequi.
 For much of the century Rome had to defend itself in the Alban Hills, while going through a phase of stagnation, economical decline and civil unrest.
 Only after the conquest of her Etruscan neighbor Veii in 392 (Livius, Dionysius) did Rome begun to rise again.